 - Trails 20, 21 and 22 —7.7 kilometres of groomed ski trails that wind through forests with many interesting habitats.

 - Old Quarry Trail — Ski along this 3.1-kilometre trail and learn about the unusual geology of this area.
-Use Old Quarry Trail: The Making of a Landscape as your guide.

 - Trails 23, 24 and 25 — 9.5 kilometres of ski trails that connect to the Old Quarry Trail if you’d like to go even further.